BirthSeptember 24, 1892 in Saint-Éloi

 Party LeaderJune 11, 1936 to July 22, 1949

-Born at Saint-Ēloi on September 24, 1892, Adélard Godbout was an agronomist and professor at the agricultural school in Sainte-Anne-de-la-Pocatière from 1918 to 1930.
-An ardent defender of farmers’ rights and of the importance of education in the domain, his legacy was recognized when in 2009 the main edifice of the Institut de technologie agroalimentaire (ITA) of the La Pocatière campus was named the Pavillon Adélard-Godbout.
+Born in Saint-Éloi on September 24, 1892, Adélard Godbout was an agronomist and instructor at the Sainte-Anne-de-la-Pocatière School of Agriculture from 1918 to 1930.
+An ardent defender of farmer’s interests and of the importance of agricultural training, his contribution was recognized when the main building of the Institut de technologie alimentaire (ITA), La Pocatière campus, was renamed the Adélard-Godbout Pavilion in 2009.

-He was elected Liberal Member of the National Assembly for L’Islet in 1929.
+He became a Liberal Member of the Legislative Assembly for L’Islet in 1929.

-Due to his profound convictions and an extraordinary tenacity, he launched Quebec on the road to modernization in several areas.
-Adélard Godbout gave the right to vote to Quebec women in 1940, despite a strong opposition from conservative quarters.
-He also acted in the face of the most flagrant abuses committed against consumers by the Montreal Light, Heat & Power company, the electrical network in the province’s metropolis.
-By nationalizing the powerful company whose business practices had elicited general discontent for decades, Godbout put electricity at the service of people and progress.
+Thanks to his deep convictions and extraordinary persistence, he helped Quebec enter the modern age on several fronts.
+Godbout granted women the right to vote in 1940, despite strong opposition from conservatives.
+He also stood up against the flagrant abuse of consumers and economic development by Montreal Light, Heat & Power, the Montréal electrical network.
+By nationalizing the powerful company whose business practices had caused considerable discontent for decades, Godbout effectively put electricity at the service of the people and of progress.